Some of the most common and well-known short-term side effects of chemotherapy are hair loss, nausea and vomiting.

 If you have pain or numbness, tell your health care provider right away.
 Your provider may want to adjust your chemotherapy plan to ease these symptoms.

 Your provider may also prescribe mild pain relievers or suggest other treatments to ease your symptoms.

 Learn more about managing pain related to treatment.

-Some chemotherapy drugs (including doxorubicin and docetaxel) can harm the tissues lining your mouth and throat, causing sores (called mucositis or stomatitis).
-These sores can make it painful to eat and drink.
-Mouth sores go away once chemotherapy ends.
-However if you have any pain or see any problems in your mouth or throat, contact your health care provider.
-He/she can prescribe a special mouthwash or other medication to relieve pain and treat the sores.
+If you have any pain or see any changes in your mouth or throat, tell your health care provider.
+Your provider can prescribe a special mouthwash or other medication to relieve the pain and treat mouth and throat sores, and thrush.

 Chemotherapy drugs can cause other short-term side effects, including:

 Unfortunately, some of these side effects, such as loss of menstrual periods and weight gain, may last after treatment ends.

 Chemotherapy can cause a drop in the red blood cell count (called anemia).

 Anemia can cause fatigue and shortness of breath.
 It can also make you look pale.